walter74ucla/GA-Lesson-14-poke-a-square/README.md

   })
 ```

+- Lets Review Branches, for each problem today we want you to create a branch for each function you try to create, so for example

+1. git checkout -b createSquares
+2. write your code
+3. git add & commit your code, then you are free to change back to the master branch, were you will be able to pull down the instructors code at anytime.

-- Now we need to write a function that sets up our squares
+- Now we need to write a function named (createSquares) that sets up our squares, Try to write a function that takes a parameter `numberOfSquares` that will create an arbitary number of divs depending on the parameter and attach them to the squares class from the html.

 ```
   const createSquares = (numberOfSquares) => {